martamakes/c-formatter-42-ext/README.md

 - Format on save capability (optional)
 - Auto-detection of the c_formatter_42 tool across different Python environments
 - Enhanced formatter mode for full norminette compliance
+- Proper 42 header support with your intra handle and email
 - Multiple installation methods supported (pip, pipx, homebrew)
 - Environment variable configuration (`C_FORMATTER_42_PATH`)
 - Option to install the formatter if not found